asibin/dotfiles/README.md

 - ~/workspace as workspace folder
 - neovim's startify workspace MRU folders function is hardcoded to ~/workspace
-- Apps that are installed are apps that is use or HAVE to use (i am looking at you Skype)
+- Apps that are installed are apps that I use or HAVE to use (I am looking at you Skype)
 - aliases are my own

 ## What is included